Glosserr/Resume_Website/README.md

 ## Projects
 Dedicated a page to the projects I have contributed to or created, with the potential to expand on it in the future.
 Heavy importance on linking to the actual project websites.

+## Credits:
+All images on this website are original or sourced from cleanpng.com (royalty free images website).